stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 +++
-title = "Setting Up Fedora Workstation for Software Development" slug = "fedora-workstation-setup" date = "2024-08-23T22:07:00+01:00" description = "Setting up a Fedora Workstation for development and systems administration" categories = ["devops", "programming"] tags = ["devops", "linux", "fedora", "golang", "javascript", "python"]
+title = "Setting Up Fedora Workstation for Software Development" slug = "fedora-workstation-setup" date = "2024-08-24T06:49:00+01:00" description = "Setting up a Fedora Workstation for development and systems administration" categories = ["devops", "programming"] tags = ["devops", "linux", "fedora", "golang", "javascript", "python"]

 +++

-A guide to setting up Fedora Workstation for DevOps and software development.
+A guide to setting up [Fedora Workstation](https://fedoraproject.org/workstation/) for DevOps and software development.
 This is current for Fedora 40.

 ## Installation